Hit!: Plot

-The Director of Nick’s agency sends two goons, Carlin & Crosby, to assassinate Nick, but he escapes and hurries his team to a hideout in the fictitious coastal town of Hamilton Point, British Columbia.
+Nick's director agency sends two assassins, Carlin and Crosby, to kill Nick, but he escapes and hurries his team to a hideout in British Columbia.
 Dutch presents all the intelligence he’s gathered on the heroin operation and identifies nine targets, claiming that the cartel will collapse if they are killed.
 The team trains for a week before heading to Marseille where they carry out their operation.

 Herman kills his target with a shotgun in a movie theater as the man watches The Godfather.
 Ida stabs hers in the bathroom at a restaurant.
 Mike shoots the yachtsman with a speargun as he tries to retrieve another package of opium.
 Barry and Dutch drive straight onto the grounds of the chateau and shoot the opium processor.
 Sherry poses as a waitress and poisons another leader of the ring.
 Sherry, in practice runs, initially has problems committing this crime in the crucial allotted time, primarily because she's in heat.
 Mike convinces Nick to sleep with Sherry to tinge her hormones and she then commits the murder successfully.
 Barry and Sherry go to a fashion house and assassinate two other ringleaders there.
 Meanwhile, Nick poses as a gas serviceman digging a new trench for a pipe at the mansion.
 He kills his target with a bazooka.

 The Director confronts Nick after the operation is complete and offers a solution to coverup what happened, claiming the French are furious at the U.S. Nick sees through the ruse and says that the Director is furious because Nick showed how easy it was to destroy the cartel with a ragtag team.
 The Director threatens to have Nick killed.
 Nick smiles and leaves.